vimarsh244/dns/README.md

 - axfr implementation is kind of there, but verification with hmac rfc and keys is not working - essentially this will proeprly send the zone file and updating of SOA record as well.
 But verification before sending with tsig keys is not wokrking yet

+- limitation: max support for packet size over udp ius 512 bytes, so super super long records (esp with TXT records) it wont work and will be truncated..
+TCP isnt properly implemented yet..

 ## supported record types
 - A